ponylang/ponylang-website/content/blog/last-week-in-pony-06102018.md

 ## Pony Releases

 Yes, indeed, we have a section for this now.
 And yes, it is plural.
-And yes, maybe we do it to prove we have tighter release cycles than java, now they switched to time-based versioning, because this is what it's all about after all, isn't it?
+And yes, maybe we release this often to prove we have tighter release cycles than java, now they switched to time-based versioning, because this is what it's all about after all, isn't it?

 So, as with every good story, lets start at the beginning: